Enjoy sex like you used to

 The idea of stretching to achieve a bigger penis isn’t exactly new.
 Cultures around the world have experimented with penis enlargement and traction devices for thousands of years.

 Additionally, a technique called jelqing dates back to ancient Sudanese tribes in the Middle East.
 Some people still practice it today.
-It involves massaging a semi-erect penis from base to tip repeatedly, stopping before ejaculation and repeating.
+The technique involves applying repeated pressure along the length of a semi-erect penis, stopping short of climax, with the goal of promoting tissue expansion.

 There’s no proven scientific evidence that jelqing is effective, but some people believe it works like weightlifting — repeated tissue damage causes the body to create new tissue.